akhiiasati/Akhil_IIITB/README.md

 ## Part A: Introduction to open-source simulator iverilog

-In the context of Icarus Verilog (iverilog), a simulator refers to the software component of the tool that is responsible for executing and simulating the behavior of digital designs described using the Verilog hardware description language.
-The simulator emulates the operation of the digital circuit described in the Verilog code, allowing designers to test and verify their designs before moving to physical implementation.
+In Icarus Verilog, a simulator is a core component responsible for emulating the behavior of digital designs described in Verilog code.
+It allows users to virtually test and validate their designs before proceeding to physical implementation.
+The simulator compiles Verilog source code, simulates the logical operations of the design, and generates results that aid in functional verification.

 ### Introduction to Iverilog Design Testbench
 ### Simulation